awslabs/aws-c-http/README.md

 ### Building

 Note that aws-c-http has several dependencies.
-If you are building on Linux, you will need to follow the build instructions for [s2n](https://github.com/awslabs/s2n/blob/master/docs/USAGE-GUIDE.md) in order to build the aws-c-io dependency.
+If you are building on Linux, you will also need to build s2n before being able to build aws-c-io.
+Build instructions for s2n can be found [here](https://github.com/awslabs/s2n/blob/master/docs/USAGE-GUIDE.md).
+For our CRT's, we build s2n at a specific commit, and recommend doing the same when using it with this library.
+That commit hash can be found [here](https://github.com/awslabs/aws-crt-cpp/tree/master/aws-common-runtime).

 ````
 git clone git@github.com:awslabs/aws-c-common.git